Serena Williams biography

 Williams continued her winning streak to her next Grand Slam event.
 In September 2012, she beat out rival Victoria Azarenka to take the singles title at the U.S. Open.
 According to USA Today, Williams wasn't sure that she'd emerge victorious.
 "I honestly can't believe I won.
 I was really reparing my runner-up speech, because I thought, 'Man, she's playing so great.'"

-Williams has captured 15 Grand Slam singles titles—surpassing tennis star Pete Sampras's record of 14 titles—as well as 13 Grand Slam doubles titles.
-She has truly led a legendary career.
+By this time, Williams had captured 15 Grand Slam singles titles—surpassing tennis star Pete Sampras's record of 14 titles—as well as 13 Grand Slam doubles titles.
 "I would like to leave a mark," Williams once said about her standing in the tennis world.
 "I think obviously I will, due to the fact that I'm doing something different in tennis.
 But I don't think I could ever reach something like a Martina Navratilova—I don't think I'd ever play that long—but who knows?
 I think I'll leave a mark regardless."

 In August 2012, at the 2012 Summer Olympic Games, Williams defeated Maria Sharapova to take her first gold medal in women's singles.
 The next day, she and sister Venus won gold in women's doubles, against Czech Republic tennis stars Andrea Hlavackova and Lucie Hradecka.
 Williams is now a four-time Olympic gold medalist.